What Is Content Marketing (and How Can I Get Started)?

 Content marketing is an ongoing activity that strives for continual improvement through careful planning, monitoring and adjusting.
 There is no one-size-fits-all approach and you must be willing to experiment.
 At its core, content marketing is about getting the right information in front of the right people and inspiring them to take action.

-To this end, the most important first step is to create a plan that includes the following elements:
+To this end, the most important first step is to create a content marketing strategy that includes the following elements:

 A clear vision of your target audience.